Change Your Mind about Exercise to Actually Get It Done

-To get yourself to exercise when you have too much to do, you have to change your mindset.
 Very active women see exercise as something they do to decrease stress, to have more energy, and as a way to be "better versions" of themselves.
 Inactive women view exercise the opposite way--as selfish, stressful, and requiring too much commitment.
 It all depends on your mindset.
 Notice how exercise helps you to be a “better” version of yourself to get it done.

 This seems to be the epic question I hear from women trying to juggle families, jobs, and their health.
 I was surprised to learn the answer while sitting in a children's heart surgery waiting room.